 Anna Williams died in April of 1933.
 Francis Williams continued to live at 505 Beacon until his death in June of 1936.

 In her will, Anna Williams had named Atlanta University as a residual legatee of her estate, establishing a trust fund in memory of her parents, John Charles Phillips and Harriet (Welch) Phillips.
 Among the trust’s assets was 505 Beacon.

 On December 16, 1936, 505 Beacon was acquired from the trustees under Anna Williams’s will by real estate dealer Henry C. Brookings.
 On April 21, 1937, it was acquired from him by the Federal Realty Corporation.

 On July 15, 1937, 505 Beacon was acquired from the Federal Realty Corporation by Albert Crittendon Kelley, a civil engineer and surveyor, and his wife, Elsie A. (Johnson) Kelley.
 They previously had lived in Harwichport.

 In December of 1937, he filed for (and subsequently received) permission to convert 505 Beacon into a lodging house.

 The Kelleys continued to live at 505 Beacon and operate it as a lodging house until 1947.

 In 1947, 505 Beacon became the home of Frederick G. Chase and his wife, Evangeline (Cooper) Fellowes Chase.
 They previously had lived at 40 Tremont.
 They continued to operate 505 Beacon as a lodging house.

-In September of 1965, 505 Beacon was acquired by real estate dealer Franklyn G. Bill and Sidney R. Handler, trustees of the C and S Realty Trust.
+On September 24, 1965, 505 Beacon was purchased from Frederick Chase’s estate by Franklyn G. Bill and Sidney R. Handler, trustees of the C and S Realty Trust.
 They continued to operate it as a lodging house.
 They already owned 507 Beacon which they also operated as a lodging house.